The Role of Computer Science in K-12 Education: Why it Matters

 3. Hands-On Experience with Technology Tools and Platforms Educators in the program gain practical experience using popular educational tools and platforms for teaching computer science, such as Scratch, Python, and Code.org.
 This hands-on learning helps them feel confident in using and teaching these tools, empowering students to explore programming in an interactive, supportive environment.

-4. Training on Inclusive and Equitable CS Teaching Practices The concentration also emphasizes inclusivity, preparing educators to create welcoming environments where all students feel encouraged to participate in computer science.
-Educators learn strategies for addressing biases, encouraging diverse participation, and making computer science accessible to underrepresented groups.
+4. Training on Culturally Responsive and Student-Centered CS Teaching Practices.
+The concentration emphasizes creating learning environments where all students feel supported and encouraged to participate in computer science.
+Educators learn strategies for addressing bias, broadening participation, and making computer science more accessible to students who have been historically underrepresented in the field.

 5. Flexible, Online Format for Working Educators Kent State’s online format allows educators to complete the endorsement preparation on their schedule, making it possible to advance their skills without disrupting their current roles.
 The flexibility of online learning is ideal for working teachers who want to add a valuable endorsement to their qualifications and bring cutting-edge skills into the classroom.